m-froment/balloon-inv/README.md

 conda activate env_mcmc
 ```

-It will also be necessary to compile the Fortran code <code>ttplanet.f</code> with f2py, using command:
+It will also be necessary to compile the Fortran code <code>ttplanet.f</code> with f2py, using the following command:
 ```
 bash make_ttplanet_f2py.sh
 ```